 Reporting, Investigations, and Criminal Justice Outcomes

-Child sexual abuse is often not reported.
-Experts say only about 1 in 3 incidents ever come to the attention of child protection or the police.
 Children may fear getting in trouble, blame themselves, or think adults will not believe them.
-Some kids do not even understand it is abuse until much later.
+Some kids do not even understand that it is abuse until much later.
 Because so many cases remain hidden, the true scale is bigger than official numbers show.

 This is why it is so important to discuss this with a compassionate sexual abuse attorney who can hold the abuser responsible.